jborgers/PMD-jPinpoint-rules/docs/JavaDataAccessPerformance.md

 ````
 Note that in this example we don't catch and handle exceptions, which would be needed for real life code.

-Java 7+ try-with-resources and AutoClosable makes this example much easier:
+Java 7+ try-with-resources and AutoCloseable makes this example much easier:
 ````java
  try(Connection con = dataSource.getConnection(); Statement stmt = con.createStatement();
     ResultSet rs = stmt.executeQuery("some query")) {